+Warren is, of course, running for president and doubtless envisions herself as leading this charge from the White House.
 The Senate, however, makes its own rules, and a majority of senators could vote to change the rules and allow majority votes to prevail.
 If Democrats fare well in 2020, a rule change would greatly increase the likelihood that some of these big progressive ideas could come to fruition.
 But top Democrats are skeptical.

 “We should not be doing anything to mess with the strength of the filibuster,” says Sen. Cory Booker (D-NJ).

-Non-senators, by contrast, are more inclined to agree with Warren.
+Candidates not in the Senate, by contrast, are more inclined to agree with Warren.
 South Bend Mayor Pete Buttigieg is all for scrapping it, as is Washington Gov. Jay Inslee.

 This debate is important because there’s no way almost anything the candidates are promising to do will happen unless the filibuster is lifted.